aritraghorai/blog-app/Readme.md

-# Chat application with React.js, Node.js & Socket.io
+# Blog application with React.js, Node.js

 ## What technologies are we using?